-Master’s degree in the History and Theory of Art
+MA in the History and Theory of Art (Offered in Greek)

 Structure and Content